 On July 29, 2019, we acquired First Data, a global leader in commerce-enabling technology and solutions for merchants, financial institutions and card issuers.
-Effective for the three months ended March 31, 2020, we realigned our reportable segments to correspond with changes to our operating model to reflect our new management structure and organizational responsibilities ("Segment Realignment") following the acquisition of First Data.
+Effective in the first quarter of 2020, we realigned our reportable segments to correspond with changes to our operating model to reflect our new management structure and organizational responsibilities ("Segment Realignment") following the acquisition of First Data.
 Our new reportable segments are: Merchant Acceptance ("Acceptance"), Financial Technology ("Fintech") and Payments and Network ("Payments").